Pros

 It doesn’t mean you don’t have a limit.
 Rather, this card’s No Preset Spending Limit (NPSL) feature means that Amex determines your limit on a monthly basis, based on your recent spending and payment habits and the economic climate.
 Unfortunately, you won’t be privy to this information, and without a clear limit in mind, you could find yourself at the wrong end of a declined transaction – perhaps even in an emergency situation when traveling.

-Other Things To Consider About American Express Platinum
+Other Things to Consider About the American Express Platinum card

-If you apply for and are granted either Global Entry or TSA Precheck and pay the corresponding membership fees ($100 and $85, respectively) with your American Express Platinum Card, you will automatically receive a statement credit reimbursing you for the cost.
+If you apply for and are granted either Global Entry or TSA PreCheck® and pay the corresponding membership fees ($120 and up to $85, respectively) with your American Express Platinum Card, you will automatically receive a statement credit reimbursing you for the cost.
 You can receive one such credit every four years.
-The Amex Platinum Card also covers the cost of a CLEAR® membership with up to $189 statement credit per year.
+The Amex Platinum Card also covers the cost of a CLEAR® membership with up to $209 statement credit per year (subject to auto-renewal).

-Reserved for Platinum and Centurion cardholders, By Invitation Only gives you access to special events such as sports games, culinary events and auto shows.
+Reserved for Platinum and Centurion cardholders, Premium Events Collection™ gives you access to special events such as sports games, culinary events and auto shows.
 You can find a full list of available experiences here.

 American Express Platinum Card vs. the Competition